Please note: Students are responsible for obtaining any required empowerments or transmissions.

 Advanced Study & Practice

 Our advanced curriculum is focused on the Path of Great Perfection - Dzogchen.
 This includes five rigorous college-level courses with two 8-week parts each, which require watching videos, reading, study, homework, and practice.
 Each course also includes the study of at least one classic text from the Dzogchen tradition.
 We require that students attempting this curriculum complete the core curriculum or the equivalent prior to beginning this curriculum.
+Spring classes are online only.
+See catalog (above) for more information.

 Admission & Registration